thosgood/this-weeks-finds/markdown/101-151/week110.md

 Advances in Twistor Theory, eds.
 L. Hughston and R. Ward, Pitman Advanced Publishing Program, San Francisco, 1979, pp. 301-317.

-It\'s easier to explain the *physical meaning* of the Penrose evaluation.
+It's easier to explain the *physical meaning* of the Penrose evaluation.
 Basically, the idea is this.
 In classical general relativity, space is described by a 3-dimensional manifold with a Riemannian metric: a recipe for measuring distances and angles.
-In the spin network approach to quantum gravity, the geometry of space is instead described as a superposition of \"spin network states\".
+In the spin network approach to quantum gravity, the geometry of space is instead described as a superposition of "spin network states".
 In other words, spin networks form a basis of the Hilbert space of states of quantum gravity, so we can write any state Ψ as